Jim00000/Zombies-Retreat-2-Cheat-Script/README.md

 - F6 to change game speedup multiplier (Loop : x1 → x1.25 → x1.5 → ... → x3.25 → x3.5 → x1).
 - F7 to toggle freezing zombies.
 - F8 to kill all zombies on the current map.
 Be very careful to use this cheat, some events might be stuck in some situations.
+- F10 to disable dark scene effect.

 ## License

 This software is under GNU General Public License v3.0.
-See LICENSE for more information.
+See [LICENSE](LICENSE) for more information.